How Many People Are Named Lonnie?

 An estimated 60,933 people in the United States have the first name Lonnie.
 It is predominantly male (93.1%).
 The average bearer is 61 years old, and Lonnie peaked in popularity in 1947 with 2,236 births that year.

-Below you will find a full statistical profile of Lonnie as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Lonnie as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Lonnie paired with any surname.

 Key Insights